Blane245/musicgenerator/README.md

 6. A *currentValues* function that returns the values for beat, velocity, note, speed, volume, and pan at a specific time.
 6. An *appendXML* function that added the objects definition to an XML document to be written to external storage.
 7. A *getXML* static function that reads the object from a XML string.
 7. The Algorithmic class links to AlgorithmValue objects for each of the voice parameters.
-The AlgorithmValue object may be AlgorithmicValues, OscillatorValues, MarkovianValues, or WienerValues.
+The AlgorithmValue object may be ConstantValues, OscillatorValues, MarkovianValues, or WienerValues.
 It also implements generator reverb.

 Other functions may be available for special needs.

 ## Header

-The header contains the app icon, a set of pulldown menus, the app title and version, and the name and state of the current file being edited, the left and right volume display at the top and the timeline controls and display below.
+The header contains the app icon, a set of pulldown menus, the app title and version, the name and state of the current file being edited, and the timeline controls and display.

-There are File, Edit, Generate, and Help pulldown menus.
+There are File, Edit, Play, and Help pulldown menus.
 The timeline controls manage the time line display pan and zoom, time line interval.

 ## Body

 The body as a scrollable area that holds all of the defined tracks.
 Each track has a control area and a display area.
 Track controls include delete, rename, solo, mute, move up and down the track list, and add generator buttons.
 Track display include 'icons' for each generator defined on the track.

-When a generator is created, it has a default type of Silent, which contains the start time and stop time attributes.
-The type may be changed to Algorithmic or AudioFile as desired.
-If left as Silent, it is will generate silence.
+A generator is created by selecting its type from a track control menu.

 The generator icons are displayed as rectangles that start and stop at the generator's times and are 1/3 of the height of the track display.
 This allows for movement on the icon vertically within the track display to reduce overlap.